-Reducing the Effects of Subject Movement (Anti Shake)
+Reducing the Effects of Camera and Subject Movement (Anti Shake)

-REC mode $\rightarrow$ [MENU] $\rightarrow$ REC Tab $\rightarrow$ Anti Shake
+[lacktriangleta] (REC) \rightarrow [MENU] \rightarrow REC Tab \rightarrow Anti Shake

-You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.

-Auto Minimizes the effects of subject movement.
-Off Turns off Anti Shake.
+You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement or camera movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.
+Your digital camera is equipped with a CCD shift type camera shake correction feature and a high-sensitivity anti image blur feature.
+These two features work in concert to minimize the effects of hand and subject movement.